 Luminosity is the amount of energy that a star pumps out and its relative to the amount that our star, the Sun gives out.
-The figure of 42.0000000 that I have given is based on the value in the Simbad Hipparcos Extended Catalogue at the University of Strasbourg from 2012.
+The figure of 48.14 that I have given is based on the value in the Simbad Hipparcos Extended Catalogue at the University of Strasbourg from 2012.

-10 G. Oph has an apparent magnitude of 6.24 which is how bright we see the star from Earth.
+10 G. Ophiuchi has an apparent magnitude of 6.24 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
 If you used the 1997 Parallax value, you would get an absolute magnitude of 0.76 If you used the 2007 Parallax value, you would get an absolute magnitude of 0.66.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.

-Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 8.01 which gave the calculated distance to 10 G. Oph as 407.20 light years away from Earth or 124.84 parsecs.
+Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 8.01 which gave the calculated distance to 10 G. Ophiuchi as 407.20 light years away from Earth or 124.84 parsecs.
 It would take a spaceship travelling at the speed of light, 407.20 years to get there.
 We don't have the technology or spaceship that can carry people over that distance yet.

-In 2007, Hipparcos data was revised with a new parallax of 7.64 which put 10 G. Oph at a distance of 426.92 light years or 130.89 parsecs.
+In 2007, Hipparcos data was revised with a new parallax of 7.64 which put 10 G. Ophiuchi at a distance of 426.92 light years or 130.89 parsecs.
 It should not be taken as though the star is moving closer or further away from us.
 It is purely that the distance was recalculated.

 The source of the information if it has a Hip I.D. is from Simbad, the Hipparcos data library based at the University at Strasbourg, France.
 Hipparcos was a E.S.A. satellite operation launched in 1989 for four years.
 The items in red are values that I've calculated so they could well be wrong.
-Information regarding Stellar Age, Metallicity or Mass is from the E.U.
+Information regarding Metallicity and/or Mass is from the E.U.
 Exoplanets.
 The information was obtained as of 12th Feb 2017.

-|Star Type||main sequence dwarf star|
+|Star Type||main sequence Dwarf Star|